Me and My Travel Journal

 While I’m traveling and exploring and discovering, my journals are the companion with which I share the beauty of the world.
 I don’t feel so lonely when I’m reflecting onto the pages and sharing my joy and pain and awe and wonderment with my future self.
 They say that reflection is the companion of the solo traveler, and I absolutely agree.

 I’ve been a solo nomad for nearly 10 years now, and I can’t imagine my life without my journal.
 Those fresh blank pages beckon me with their endless potential and companionship.
 I journal about the wonderful and astounding things I see and experience while I’m traveling.
-I am an advocate for travel as one of the greatest forms of education, and I place my thoughts inside a little book of paper in the hope that the act of writing will help me truly soak it all in.
+In fact, I am an advocate for travel as one of the greatest forms of education, and I place my thoughts inside a little book of paper in the hope that the act of writing will help me truly soak it all in.

 I write while traveling because sometimes it is all so gorgeous and soul-filling that it feels as if my emotions will burst right through my skin.
 Writing is such a cathartic way to release it all; a way to remember.
 My journals are the souvenirs I collect and tuck safely into my suitcase.